Effect of dynamical screening in the Bethe-Salpeter framework: Excitons in crystalline naphthalene: Results and discussion

+We provide an analysis to understand the difference we observed above between the different approaches: Including screening dynamics either via exact diagonalization or via the effective static screening approach changes how individual single-particle Kohn-Sham states are combined into excitonic wave functions.
+This is because the matrix elements of the BSE Hamiltonian change and the eigenstate of that Hamiltonian determines the exciton wave function.
+Such a change of single-particle KS contributions can affect how strongly or weakly a certain feature appears in the spectrum.
+In the case of the perturbative approach, see Eq.
+(11), the exciton wave functions themselves are kept constant and mixing of individual KS states is not changed, relative to static screening BSE simulations.

 We note that Hummer \emph{et al.}\ \cite{hummer2005oligoacene} report a minor underestimation of the exciton-binding energy compared to experiment.
 Their theoretical value is 0.9 eV, while experimental results are reported as 1.0\,--\,1.5 eV \cite{hummer2005oligoacene}.
-We find that the reduction of the screening due to dynamical effects provides exactly the additional redshift to the spectra, putting the predicted exciton-binding energy within the range of the experimental values.
+We find that the reduction of the screening due to dynamical effects provides an additional redshift to the spectra, putting the predicted exciton-binding energy closer to the range of the experimental values.
 This is additional evidence that electronic dynamical screening effects need to be taken into consideration for accurate modeling of these systems where large exciton-binding energies are observed.
+We note that while lowest singlet excitation energies reported from experiment are reasonably consistent (3.9 - 4.0 eV\cite{braun1970intrinsic,bergman1974two,swiderek1990electron,hanson1969information}), a variation of the reported electronic gap (5.0 - 5.4 eV\cite{SATO1987269,belkind1974,braun1970intrinsic,riga1977comparative}) is seen, due to the models used to extract the gap from photoemission experiments.
+This causes a variation of the estimated binding energy from experiments on the order of 0.5 eV.
+Even if we exclude the electronic band gap of 5.0 eV reported in Ref.\ \onlinecite{braun1970intrinsic} from observations of the change in carrier generation, the remaining references still show a variation of 5.1-5.4 eV with an error bar on the order of 0.2 eV due to uncertainty in empirical parameters\cite{riga1977comparative}, resulting in an estimated exciton-binding energy of 1.2-1.5 eV.